 Ipsos UK Veracity Index 2024: Engineers the UK’s Second Most Trusted Profession

-Year% Trust Engineers to Tell The Truth
+Year% Who Trust Engineers to Tell the Truth

 201986%